gerritdevriese/kzones/README.md

 - Enable or disable this behavior.

+#### Automatically snap all new windows

+When a new window is launched, the script will automatically snap it to its closest zone.

+- Enable or disable this behavior.

 ### Layouts

 You can define your own layouts by modifying the JSON in the **Layouts** tab in the script settings, here are some examples to get you started: